Our philosophy on financial return

 AJL typically has a cash deposit totaling $250,000 (1%) at Native American Bank, an institution that uses the cash to drive economic justice in underserved communities.
 Visit this page to learn more about these investments.

 Diversity and Finance

 AJL’s core values include diversity and inclusion and it is our intention to invest alongside those values.
 The Knight Foundation’s 2018 Diverse Asset Management Firm Assessment identified that within asset management women and minorities are dramatically underrepresented.
 AJL has made it a priority to include in its evaluation criteria of investment managers the diversity of the investment team and/or management not only because it makes financial sense (diverse teams add value) but also to drive change within the investment industry.
-As of 12/31/19, half of the portfolio’s investment managers have diverse (racial and gender) teams.
-Over the coming year, AJL, in partnership with our investment advisor, will be intentional about seeking out women and minority owned investment firms to include in the portfolio.
+As of 12/31/23, over half (67%) of the investment manager’s portfolio management teams have gender and/or racial diversity.

 Additional Strategies for Impact

 AJL is using its equity stake in companies to influence the companies’ management and policies through proxy voting and resolutions.
 AJL’s investment managers expect the companies they invest in to adhere to effective governance practices and consider their impact on the environment and communities.

 AJL is exploring investing in and creating new impact investments across the risk/return spectrum to expand the number and range of impact investments in the capital markets.
 Those investments are both in the public and private markets.